This section will be updated as soon as the 2015 music lineup has been finalized. For now, please enjoy reading about the 2014 community concert

-What better way to cap off an unforgettable day of riding world-class singletrack than taking in the melodic fashionings of four terrific bands.
-The 2nd annual Grand Junction Off-Road presented by U.S. Bank will host a full day of free live music in downtown Grand Junction with popular local performers and an unforgettable national touring headlining band to end the evening.
+Cap off an unforgettable day of riding world-class singletrack by taking in the melodic fashionings of four terrific bands during the Grands full day of free live music in downtown including popular local performers and an unforgettable national touring headlining band to end the evening.

-Once the concert concludes, attendees are encouraged to make the short migration from the beer garden to Main Street, home of a number of culinary destinations and watering holes.
+Once the concert concludes, attendees are encouraged to make the short migration from the concert venue to Main Street, home to a number of culinary destinations and watering holes.

 With thousands of mountain bikers, plus their friends and family members in town for the weekend, Grand Junction, Colorado is a town packed with mellow bike culture vibes and promise for a better world through healthy pursuits and outdoor living.